gargakshit/gargakshit/README.md

 systems and retro computers.
 I am proficient with [Elixir](https://elixir-lang.org), [ReScript](https://rescript-lang.org), [Golang](https://golang.org), JavaScript, TypeScript and Dart amongst others.
-Currently hacking with intel 8080 internals to make a space invaders arcade machine emulator.
+Currently hacking with intel 8080 internals to make a space invaders arcade machine emulator in C++.

 As you might have guessed, I love lesser known programming languages and systems.